-In our response to the report, Fair Work Ombudsman Natalie James notes that the report:
+In our response to the report, former Fair Work Ombudsman Natalie James notes that the report:

 ‘…recognises our Agency is strategic, sophisticated, dynamic and actively engaged in continuous improvement’.
 We appreciate this feedback and endeavour to continue to be seen in this light.

 ‘External scrutiny of our business, processes and strategies assists us deliver real value for the public and we continually look for opportunities to improve and balance the findings, ideas and views of all stakeholders and interested parties.

 ‘We intend to use the report to review processes and procedures and focus on implementing changes that offer the most benefit for all workplace participants.’

 Download a copy of the research report:

 Download our full response to the research report: